arnabde05/Per-capita-Income-Analysis/README.md

 This project focuses on visualizing and analyzing the per capita income of Indian states using a choropleth map.
 It extracts data from a website and creates a geographical chart that differentiates the income levels across various states.
 The project aims to provide insights into the economic disparities and distribution of wealth in different regions of India.

 #### Table of Contents
-Introduction
+- Introduction
-Requirements
+- Requirements
-Methodology
+- Methodology
-Results
+- Results

 #### Introduction
 The per capita income is an essential economic indicator that measures the average income earned per person in a specific region.
 This project extracts data from a specific website that lists the per capita income of Indian states and creates a choropleth map using the extracted data.
-The choropleth map provides a visual representation of the income levels across different states, enabling users to understand the income disparities and patterns in India.
+The choropleth map visually represents the income levels across different states, enabling users to understand the income disparities and patterns in India.

 #### Requirements
 To run this project, you need the following requirements:

-Python 3.9.0
+- Python 3.9.0
-BeautifulSoup
+- BeautifulSoup
-Requests
+- Requests
-Pandas
+- Pandas
-Matplotlib
+- Matplotlib
-Geopandas
+- Geopandas

 #### Methodology
 Using web scraping techniques, the script fetches the per capita income data from the provided website.